andycroll/andycroll.com/_posts/2018/2018-12-17-always-force-booleans-to-be-true-or-false.md

 ## But why?

-This is a known issue called the tri-state problem.
-Ideally you don't want a boolean (which by definition should be `true` or `false`) to ever be `NULL` (or `nil` when it is converted from SQL to Ruby).

-Although `nil` behaves a lot like `false`, in Ruby they are not quite the same.
-Having a third state that you can think of as “a bit like `false`” really complicates the logic of your application.
+This is a known issue called the Tri-state problem.
+Although `nil` behaves a lot like `false` in Ruby, they are not quite the same.
+Having a third state really complicates the logic of your application as you have to consider how `nil` should be treated.

-Having `NULL` values in your database means you have to consider how they should behave and also complicates your scopes.
+It also complicates your scopes.
 If you think of `nil` as `false` you'd have to use scopes like:

 ```ruby
 Character.where(satisfied: false).or(Character.where(satisfied: nil))